Frequently Asked Questions

 It is strongly encouraged.
 See the Graduate School’s requirements for international transcripts.

 Yes.
-After the first semester, students can apply for transfer credit.
-They can transfer up to 25% of the total credits required, which equates to either two or three courses.
+After the first semester, students can petition for transfer credit.
+They can transfer up to 25% of the total number of credits required for the degree, but the courses must be approved.
 These credits must not have been applied toward another degree.
 Doctoral students who have earned a relevant Master’s degree may be eligible for advanced standing.
+See the Graduate Bulletin for details.

 We accept part-time students for the Master’s program, but the Ph.D. program requires full-time enrollment.